Valérien Ismaël: West Bromwich Albion

 On 24 June 2021, Ismaël joined recently relegated Championship side West Bromwich Albion, signing a four-year contract and becoming the club's first French manager.
 On 2 February 2022, Ismaël left the club by mutual consent after a poor run of form.

 Beşiktaş

-On 25 March 2022, Ismael became the coach of Turkish club Beşiktaş.
+On 25 March 2022, Ismaël became the coach of Turkish club Beşiktaş.
 Prior to his arrival, the team was temporarily coached by one of the youth coaches, Önder Karaveli.
-Ismael's contract runs until the end of the 2022–23 season.
+Ismael's contract ran until the end of the 2022–23 season.

+Watford

+On 10 May 2023, Ismaël joined EFL Championship club Watford as the club's new head coach, after the departure of Chris Wilder.
+On 9 March 2024, Ismaël was dismissed as head coach of Watford, after only one win in ten league games; his last game in charge was a 2–1 home defeat to Coventry City.

+Blackburn Rovers

+On 25 February 2025, Ismaël was appointed head coach of Championship club Blackburn Rovers on a three-and-half-year deal.

 Personal life

 Ismaël is married to his German wife Karolina.
 He has a son (born 1995) from his first marriage.
 On 25 April 2013, Ismaël received German citizenship.